mrasu/GravityR/README.md

 GravityR is a Gravity-Radar.
-This exists to remove bottleneck in your application without help of experts.
+This exists to reduce time to find bottleneck in your application.
-And also this is to help experts solving problems faster and easily.
+And also this is to solve the problems faster and easier.

 # Example